 First, we evaluate how well LLMs are able to follow the requested story-arcs.
 The results, in Table~\ref{tab:requested_arc_success}, show that GPT-4 achieves an average success rate below 55\%, suggesting that LLMs' capability to mirror human narrative distributions is limited, even with explicit instructions.
 Notably, these models struggle with story arcs that depict negative plot progressions (\textit{e.g.,} riches to rags), humble starts (\textit{e.g.,} cinderella), and those with complex narrative dynamics (\textit{e.g.,} double man in hole).

 Next, we compare the narrative diversity between sets of \textit{Arc Enhanced} stories and \textit{Outline-Only} stories\footnote{We instruct annotators to examine diversity in the following aspects: 1) \textbf{Thematic}: the central ideas conveyed; 2) \textbf{Setting}: when and where these stories take place; 3) \textbf{Conflict type}: including but not limited to character with self, other characters, society, nature, technology, fate; 4) \textbf{Character}: including but not limited to personality, background, development, and relationships}.
 As seen in Table \ref{tab:arc_diversity}, \textit{Arc Enhanced} significantly outperforms \textit{Outline-Only} across most aspects of diversity that we considered: thematic, conflict-type, and character.
-We conclude that story arc discourse is a significant driver of many aspects of narrative diversity, affirming the basic truth of \citet{vonnegut1995shapes}'s assertion that stories can be broadly categorized into story arc types.\footnote{After all annotation tasks have been completed, we conduct two follow-up interviews with our annotators to gather their comments as qualitative feedback, which we report in Appendix \ref{appendix:subsec:feedback}.}
+We conclude that story arc discourse is a significant driver of many aspects of narrative diversity, affirming the basic truth of \citet{vonnegut1995shapes}'s assertion that stories can be broadly categorized into story arc types.